Whipped Feta Dip with Garlic Pita Chips

 - ½ cup vegan ricotta, or vegan cream cheese

 - 8 ounces vegan feta, I love the ones from Violife, Trader Joe's and Follow Your Heart crumbles

 - 1 teaspoon ground black pepper

-- Blend all the ingredients together in a food processor for 4 minutes, scraping down the sides every 2 minutes with a spatula when off to incorporate all ingredients.
-Spoon into a bowl and drizzle olive oil on top.
+- Blend all the ingredients together in a food processor or stand mixer for 4 minutes, scraping down the sides every 2 minutes with a spatula when off to incorporate all ingredients.
+Spoon into a bowl and drizzle with extra olive oil on top.
 Eat with garlic pita chips or any other crackers or chips.

 Pita chips can be stored in a ziplock bag to be kept crisp, and re-toasted in an oven for 2 minutes at 400 degrees.